CONCEPT ANALYSIS

 The three-tier structure is not just an economic arrangement.
 It is a class system operating through evaluation.

-The most revealing metric: Guild clients whose curated selections were temporarily replaced with community-tier Dregs recommendations (the commons pilot) showed a 7% satisfaction decline and a 340% increase in spontaneous social interaction.
+The most revealing metric: clients whose curated selections were temporarily replaced with community-tier recommendations (the commons pilot) showed a 7% satisfaction decline and a 340% increase in spontaneous social interaction.
 The clients disliked the shared content.
 They loved having something to disagree about with another person.
 The institutional tier sells quality.
 The community tier sells solidarity.
 The middle tier gets neither โ€” only the simulation of choice within parameters the aristocracy set.

 Community Curation